 In addition to the Camp Carnival programs, Carnival has a youth program called Circle C for ages 12 to 14 and a teens program called Club O2 for ages 15 to 17.
 Both these groups have their own dedicated spaces on each Carnival ship.

-- Circle C—Youth ages 12 to 14 will enjoy their dedicated lounges on Carnival Cruise Line ships.
-The Circle C lounges feature a dance floor with high-tech sound and lighting system, along with 42-inch plasma-screen TV for displaying movies.
+- Circle C — Youth ages 12 to 14 will enjoy their dedicated lounges on Carnival Cruise Line ships.
+The Circle C lounges feature a dance floor with a high-tech sound and lighting system, along with 42-inch plasma-screen TV for displaying movies.
 The youth have access to gaming pods with video games and consoles and additional plasma-screens positioned throughout the room for video gaming.

-- Club O2—Older teens ages 15 to 17 also have their own dedicated space, with no younger kids or adults allowed inside.
-The club is designed to be a great gathering place for teens, but also a spot for planned activities like sports (basketball, volleyball, ping pong, miniature golf) or fun theme parties.
+- Club O2 — Older teens ages 15 to 17 also have their own dedicated space, with no younger kids or adults allowed inside.
+The club is designed to be a great gathering place for teens, but also a spot for planned activities like sports (basketball, volleyball, ping pong, and miniature golf) or fun theme parties.

 Carnival is strict about its age requirements and does not make exceptions so that children from the same family can be in the same group.
 Some activities overlap age groups, so kids won't necessarily be away from siblings all the time.
 It is important to know that teens over 17 are not allowed in Club O2 even if they are still in high school.